Basingstoke - Crown Heights Medical Centre

 Buses stop near the clinic and Basingstoke railway station is 0.4 miles from the clinic.

 Disabled parking is available in front of the underground entrance (please note parking is limited).
-Alternative parking is available behind the train station, or on level B1 of Festival Place Shopping Centre car park.
-At the far end of level B1 there is a footbridge that will bring you straight into Crown Heights.
-If you are approaching from this footbridge, you will find the entrance to Dickson House Medical Centre on your left hand side.
 There is disabled access into the building and a lift to take you to the first floor.

 What to do on arrival

-please report to GP reception on the 1st floor before your appointment.
+Please report to GP reception on the first floor before your appointment.
 The receptionist will advise you where to wait for your appointment.

 Useful contact information